bakirillov/awesome-underinvestigated-biology/README.md

 [Archaeal virii](https://www.nature.com/articles/nrmicro1527) - morphology differences from bacteriophages and eukaryote virii.
 Are there any archaeal virii with hybrid RNA-DNA genome?

 [Fungal virii](https://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1005172) - Why they are so often non-pathogenic for their hosts?

+### Medicine

+[Streptococcus mutans vaccine](https://en.wikipedia.org/wiki/Streptococcus_mutans) - how to evict the stuff that eats your teeth.
+There is some [research](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3708248/citedby/) but no known solution yet.